HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 Some material lends itself to certain organizations, but much is just personal preference.

-Memorize actively using the "3 Ss" and frequent short reviews.
+Memorize actively and use frequent short reviews.

 - Deciding on the headings and subheadings in a list or table, or how the information is organized in a flow diagram, or where it is located in a picture or diagram, is the ACTIVE part of the process.